LucasMartinsVieira/dotfiles/README.md

 ## Notes

  - I use ```doas``` instead of ```sudo``` you may want to change that.
- - To get the latest weather updates you need [openweathermap](https://openweathermap.org/) api key.
+ - To get the latest weather updates you need a [openweathermap](https://openweathermap.org/) api key.

 ## Setup